Author: Ferenc Buji

 Both tradition and science consider man the fruit of evolution.
 Their views often correspond even concerning the relation between “proofs”, as well as regarding other partial issues and mechanisms.
 But regarding man’s origin, source and purpose their views are in polar opposition to each other and their conception about the hidden path of man do not overlap in any way.

 It’s well known that each epoch expresses itself through its arts.
 Art is a mirror through which – through the image of its projected self – a given epoch may view, recognize, even wonder about itself.
 Arts provides a good opportunity for collective self-knowledge; its almost limitless subjectivity is in fact in service of this objectivity.
 This applies to all branches of art, but especially for its most communal one: to architecture.
 It’s enough to picture a typical Japanese, Chinese, Arabic or a Christian building from the Middle Ages, perhaps a modern Western one; even if we can’t articulate the differences easily, we can perceive them quite intensively.
 The cultural distance between two monumental buildings of the Middle Ages and modern times, the Cologne Cathedral and the already non-existent World Trade Center, respectively, is quite remarkable.
-Both is the expression of something that is inside, in the minds and hearts of people of the given eras.
+Both are the expressions of something that is inside, in the minds and hearts of people of the given eras.
 Right now we don’t intend to examine what this difference is, because with this work we want to approach the same thing not from the point of view of art history, but from the point of view of the history of science.
 The same thing, because art is only one of the tools of self-expression of a particular era and culture.
 Just like it’s not only his physiognomic features that reveal the particularities of an individual, but everything he thinks, says and does, everything that he shows interest towards, all the expressions of an era and culture is characteristic of that particular era and culture; and what could possibly be more typical of the modern West than science and its most characteristic product, evolutionism?

 Evolution as man’s evolution

 Evolutionism is without precedence; so much so in fact, that there is no appropriate word for it.
 The Latin term evolutio doesn’t mean what is meant by it today but it refers to the unfolding of potentiality from a seed-like, germinal state.
 Thus, in the original sense of the word evolution means ontogenesis, the evolution of the individual being.
 Phylogenesis on the other hand, which is behind the modern conception of evolution, doesn’t mean the unfolding of a potentiality from a seed-like state, since the original cell, from which -according to the general assumption- all beings developed, including humans, did not contain the potent potentiality of all these beings.
-When from an evolutionist point of view, quite recklessly, a parallel is drawn between ontogenesis and phylogenesis and it is pointed out that during the stage of ontogenesis that takes place in the womb the human embryo goes through animal phases, similar to those man went through during his phylogenesis, it is forgotten that during all this he has always been human and the initial form is only different from the final one in as much as the former is potentially, while the latter is actually human.
+When from an evolutionist point of view, quite recklessly, a parallel is drawn between ontogenesis and phylogenesis and it is pointed out that during the stage of ontogenesis that takes place in the womb the human embryo goes through animal phases, similar to those man went through during his phylogenesis, it is forgotten that during all this it has always been human and the initial form is only different from the final one in as much as the former is potentially, while the latter is actually human.
 So the parallels between ontogenesis and phylogenesis only point out that the human being during his phylogenesis is not an animal, but only appears so and in actuality he goes through ever higher stages of his human actualization until becoming an actual human being.
-For such a process we may rightfully apply the term “evolution” or “unfolding” – but for a process described by evolutionist theory, referring to some kind of gradual quantitative development (like how a small snowball may become, through rolling, a large one) and not to the unfolding of an innate potential, well such a process may only be described as “additive”.
+For such a process we may rightfully apply the term “evolution” or “unfolding” – but for a process described by evolutionist theory, referring to some kind of gradual quantitative development (like how a small snowball may become, through rolling, a large one) and not to the unfolding of an innate potential, well, such a process may only be described as “additive”.
 This way it would be more appropriate to call evolutionism addition-theory.

 The reason why no appropriate word has been found for the phenomenon called evolution is quite simple: man has never witnessed the evolutionary process in the modern sense; never in the past, not today.
-It concerns a misinterpreted expression that lacks empirical reality and this can’t be helped by modern scientific efforts since true evolutionary change hasn’t ever been observed or triggered by them and thus evolution, up until today, hasn’t managed to transcend the realm of pure theory.
+It concerns a misinterpreted expression that lacks empirical reality and this can’t be helped by modern scientific efforts since true evolutionary change has never been observed or triggered by them and thus evolution, up until today, hasn’t managed to transcend the realm of pure theory.
 Gilbert K. Chesterton was right when he quipped: a miracle -i.e. that a primitive animal form becomes human- is not any less likely just because it happens slowly.

 I have already addressed the internal inconsistencies of the doctrine of evolution in another work(1) supporting an alternative explanation of scientific evidences from several angles.
 Such explanations may be called e-volution, i.e. gradual unfolding of man through fragmentary but more and more complete levels.
 The essence of this process is that evolution – the only evolution – is the evolution and unfolding of man from a seed-like potentiality precisely according to the pattern of ontogenesis.
-The still unspecialized original forms of animal species broke off of this evolving stem in a given point of vertical human evolution and remaining on roughly the same evolutionary level they spread horizontally, i.e. they produced various forms through non-evolutionary modifications.
+The still unspecialized original forms of animal species broke off of this evolving stem in a given point of vertical human evolution and, remaining on roughly the same evolutionary level, they spread horizontally, i.e. they produced various forms through non-evolutionary modifications.

 Thus the animal species are the by-products of human evolution and in the same time each species depicts an evolutionary dead-end, in other words each is an evolutionary final product fully incapable to serve as the source for further evolutionary processes.
 Precisely as in the case of a pine tree: the tree doesn’t grow through the branches but through the trunk.
-As soon as the branches branch out from the trunk they loose their vertical “momentum”.
+Once the branches branch out from the trunk they loose their vertical “momentum”.
 Only the trunk grows vertically – but the trunk needs the branches because they provide the conditions for growth.
 Modern evolutionist scientists believe that evolution (the vertical growth of the tree) is the characteristic of the whole biosphere, but it is only characteristic of the human evolutionary trunk (the trunk of the tree) and the entirety of the biosphere comes into being through the branching out from this evolutionary trunk, i.e. precisely by “losing” the evolutionary momentum.
 This also shows that the various evolutionary levels are not connected to each other directly: what connects them is the trunk of the tree: the unfolding of man.

 Let’s notice that the higher evolutionary level we look at, the less abundant the animal species are.
 On the level of anthropoid apes, the highest animal level directly preceding humans we find only three species (orangutan, gorilla, chimpanzee) while on the level of one cell organisms there are approximately forty thousand species (!); this shows that variability -quite “unnaturally”- is reversely proportional with simplicity.
 This, however, precisely corresponds with the pine tree analogy since the lower branches of the pine tree are much more numerous and longer than the upper ones.
 We should also not forget that the hiatus between humans and anthropoid apes has been filled by at least a hundred species; with some exaggeration we may say that each fossil found means a new species.
 This means that the evolutionary section between the last animal branch from the human evolutionary tree and homo sapiens again exhibits an increased richness of species.
 At this point we find and interesting phenomenon that may not be explained by natural causes: each of the species that had already transcended the animal level but didn’t reach the actual human level yet, all died out – more precisely, as reject humans they had to go extinct.
 When it comes to animals, their existence had an independent foundation: they were perfect in their closed specialization as evolutionary side-products, since on their own level the individuals of each species are complete and perfect; however, in regards to humanoids, i.e. the species whose fossilized remains are researched by human paleontology, these are actually the unsuccessful experimental products of human evolution – imperfect human products that are neither animals nor humans.
 This is why each and every one of these species had to go extinct; not because they were not fit for survival but because they lost their foundation of existence as soon as humans came to the scene and realized what these species represented in an imperfect form(2).